reduxjs/redux/docs/advanced/AsyncActions.md

 * **An action informing the reducers that the request began.**

-  The reducers may handle this action by toggling `isFetching` flag in the state.
+  The reducers may handle this action by toggling an `isFetching` flag in the state.
 This way the UI knows it’s time to show a spinner.

 * **An action informing the reducers that the request finished successfully.**

-  The reducers may handle this action by merging the new data into the state they manage and resetting `isFetching` flag.
+  The reducers may handle this action by merging the new data into the state they manage and resetting `isFetching`.
 The UI would hide the spinner, and display the fetched data.

 * **An action informing the reducers that the request failed.**